Using off-chain data

-This page shows how to enrich your Mimic tasks with off‑chain data.
+This page shows how to enrich your Mimic functions with **off‑chain data**.
 You’ll learn three common patterns:

 1. **Pricing** convert token balances to USD